-The initial course of treatment typically consists of 5 treatments per week over a 4-6 week period, for an average of 20-30 total treatments.
-Each treatment session lasts approximately 40 minutes.
-During treatment, the patient is wide awake in a comfortable chair.
-A small, curved device, about the size of a cupped hand, rests lightly on the patient’s head, delivering focused magnetic stimulation directly to the area of the brain thought to be involved in regulating mood.
-The magnetic field impulses of NeuroStar TMS Therapy are the same strength as those used in magnetic resonance imaging (MRI) machines.
+Prospective patients will meet with a TMS provider in our outpatient office for an initial consultation to discuss your psychiatric history, determine appropriateness for TMS treatment, and to learn more about our TMS clinic.
+The initial course of treatment typically consists of 5 treatments per week over a 4-6 week period, for an average of 25-35 total treatments.
+Each treatment session lasts approximately 20-40 minutes.
+During treatment, the patient is awake in a comfortable chair.
+A small magnetized wand rests lightly on the patient’s head, delivering focused magnetic stimulation directly to the area of the brain thought to be involved in regulating mood.
+Most insurances require a prior authorization before agreeing to pay for TMS therapy, and our offices can assist in this process.

 TMS Therapy is:

-- Proven — in open-label clinical trials, 1 in 2 patients suffering from depression reported significant improvement; 1 in 3 patients were completely free of depression symptoms after six weeks of treatment;
+- In open-label clinical trials, 1 in 2 patients suffering from depression reported significant improvement while 1 in 3 patients were completely free of depression symptoms after six weeks of treatment.

 - Magnetic fields do not directly affect the whole brain, but instead reach about 2-3 centimeters into the brain directly beneath the magnetic treatment coil.